DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-3-induction-tutor-materials.md

 Explain that:

-- you always want 100 per cent attention and focus from your class
+- you always want 100% attention and focus from your class
 - it's important that you settle for nothing less
 - stopping a class for a reset can be effective if used judiciously, but avoid constantly stopping and resetting
 - intervention should be fast and invisible – this is what you’re focusing on today